spotinst/help/src/docs/ocean/tools-and-integrations/grafana-dashboard.md

 In Kubernetes environments, where the dynamic nature of workloads and infrastructure demands continuous monitoring, the Prometheus and Grafana stack provides deep visibility into the performance, health, and cost-effectiveness of your Kubernetes clusters, enabling proactive management and optimization.

-## Spot Ocean Scaling and Cost Optimization Dashboard
+## Spot Ocean Scaling and Cost Optimization Grafana Dashboard

 The Ocean scaling and cost optimization dashboard provides real-time insights into the scaling, cost, usage, and right-sizing activities managed by Ocean within your Kubernetes cluster.
 It displays metrics for node provisioning, optimization, cost efficiency, and recovery operations.